mkearney/tweetbotornot/README.md

 Features
 --------

 Uses machine learning to classify Twitter accounts as bots or not bots.
-The model is 94% accurate.
-It is slightly better at classifying not bots than classifying bots (low type I error).
+The model is 89.05% accurate when classifying bots, and 95.98% accurate when classifying non-bots.

+Overall, the model is correct 93.4% of the time.

 Install
 -------